 18th Oct 2017 – Muziekgebouw, ADE, Amsterdam, NL

 21th Oct 2017 – National Gallery, Lunchmeat Festival, Prague, CZ

 29th Oct 2017 – FOS Festival, Athens, GR

 1st Nov 2017 – Salon ISKV, Istanbul, TR

 3rd Nov 2017 – C2C Festival, Turin, IT

 11th Nov 2017 – Le Guess Who, Utrecht, NL

 12nd Dec 2017 – Teatro Maria Matos, Lisbon, PT

-  Thinking of the sea surface as a membrane, I started researching for semi-transparent, glossy fabrics – scrims, foils, gauzes – for a stage design segmenting and obfuscating the setting.
+Thinking of the sea surface I started researching for semi-transparent, glossy fabrics – scrims, foils, gauzes – for a stage design segmenting and obfuscating the setting.
 Initially heavy blue PVC sheets, known from cooling trucks or factory doors, seemed an interesting possibility.
 Those bear a certain brutality and could mask the stage, turn it into an obfuscated blue landscape with Ben as mysterious blurry figure within.
 Yet, he preferred to stay connected with his audience.

 Eventually I focused on mirror foil for its metallic shine and picked one that is not only reflective, but also permeable for light!
 With it and with smoke as a diffusor the projections become volumetric and beams are broken, they shimmer, while strobe flashes shatter like churning waves; synergizing beautifully with the nervous shivering in Ben’s sound.